MKuijpers/qpe-bigdl-project/README.md

-# QPE BigDL Project
+# PrePoch Project
-Source code for the QPE BigDL project from group 16
+Source code for the PrePoch system

 ## How to run
 * Copy and rename the ```system_config.py.template``` to ```system_config.py```